-Table A6 in the Annex presents the differences between the number of recipients of various types of simulated benefits/number of payers of simulated taxes in MicroZAMOD and external statistics.
-Table A7 in the Annex presents the aggregate yearly amounts of various types of simulated benefits/simulated taxes in MicroZAMOD and external statistics.
+Table A6 in the Annex presents the number of recipients of various types of simulated benefits/ number of payers of simulated taxes in MicroZAMOD.
+No external statistics are available to validate the contents of Table A6.

+Table A7 in the Annex presents the aggregate yearly amounts of various types of simulated benefits/simulated taxes in MicroZAMOD and, where available, compares these against external statistics.